 -When can I apply for a marihuana retailer license?

--What are the criteria that City Council used to review marihuana retailer applications and how long was the review period?
+-What are the criteria that City Council will use to review marihuana retailer applications and how long is the review period?

-The criteria that City Council used to review applications is listed on the application and Chapter 7-412, (f).
-City Council reviewed the applications over 60 days to select three (3) marihuana retailer applicants for licenses.
-Applicants (1921 Hilton, 2625 Hilton, 1551 Acadmey) were awarded on April 28, 2020.
+The criteria that City Council will use to review applications is listed on the application and the regulatory ordinance Chapter 7-412, (f).
+City Council will review the applications within a 60 days period to evaluate applications for three (3) marihuana retailer permits.

 -How much is the application fee for marihuana retailers?

-The application fee for marihuana retailers are $5,000.
-The fee is non-refundable.
+The application fee for a marihuana retailer permit is $5,000.
+The fee is non-refundable and payable to the City of Ferndale by check.

 M-1 (Limited Industrial), M-2 (General Industrial), OS (Office Service).
 A City zoning map can be found at this link.